Chapter 5 Spatial Models: spatial autocorrelation and cluster analysis

 There are a number of approaches for doing this, as described in Chapters 7 and 8 of Brunsdon and Comber (2018) and in some of the relevant contributions in the GIS Body of Knowledge (see AM-22 - Global Measures of Spatial Association http://gistbok.ucgis.org/bok-topics/global-measures-spatial-association and FC-37 - Spatial Autocorrelation http://gistbok.ucgis.org/bok-topics/spatial-autocorrelation).

-Here we will use a spatially Lagged Mean, Moran’s I (Moran 1950), Local Indicators of Spatial Association (LISA) (Anselin 1995) and Getis and Ord’s G Statistic (Getis and Ord 1992) to determine whether there is clustering in our data.
+This practical illustrates the use of a spatially Lagged Mean, Moran’s I (Moran 1950), Local Indicators of Spatial Association (LISA) (Anselin 1995) and Getis and Ord’s G Statistic (Getis and Ord 1992) to determine whether there is clustering in our data.
 We can undertake these tests in R very easily using tools in the spdep package.

-The code below loads the data, transforms it from WG84 (in degrees) to OSGB projection (in metres) and generates a map of the leave share.
+The code below loads some packages and then the data.
+It transforms the data from WG84 (in degrees) to OSGB projection (in metres) and generates a map of the leave share.

 # load packages